top of page

 Primary Breast Reconstruction Options at a Glance

-Primary reconstruction transforms the moment of loss into the beginning of renewal, allowing you to wake from cancer surgery with the first steps of rebuilding already underway.
-When breast cancer enters a person's life, they face numerous decisions.
-Beyond treating the cancer itself, the question arises of what to do after surgical removal of tumor tissue.
-For women undergoing mastectomy, primary reconstruction—rebuilding the breast during the same operation as cancer remova
+Immediate reconstruction turns the moment of loss into the start of rebuilding.
+You can wake up from cancer surgery with the first steps of your new breast already done.
+When breast cancer enters your life, you face many decisions.
+Beyond treating the cancer itself, there is the question of what to do after the tumour is removed.
+For women having a mastectomy, immediate reconstruction — rebuilding the breast in the same operation — is a valuable option.
+It supports both physi

 Feb 86 min read